alias-paj/Ai-scripts/projects/ScaleByValue.md

 > [!NOTE]
 > If you know a way to do a proper check if an item falls off the canvas, please let me know.

+## Ideas and Requests
+- It would be nice to toggle between only pathItems should be scaled - no matter they are nested in a group or not - and groupItems should be scaled too.
+Right now, the second case is true for everything.